morrownr/88x2bu/README.md

 ```
 ### Setting up a Bridged Wireless Access Point:

-Note: Stable operation and speeds from 802.11g, channel width 20,
-to 802.11ac, channel width 80, have been achieved during testing.
+Note: Stable operation and speeds up to 867 Mbps have been achieved during testing.
 This setup uses a Raspberry Pi but should work well on x86 as well.
 Please report results and suggestions in `Issues`.

 Test setup:
 ```